 my upcoming 2015-2016 Cosplays

-Quina (FFIX), Kat (Gravity Rush), Cheria (Tales of Graces)?, Tia of Avalon Code, Lan Fan of Full Metal Alchemist Brotherhood, Kyoko of Skip Beat?, Monster Hunter?, Hikaru from Magic Knight Rayearth
+Quina (FFIX), Kat (Gravity Rush), Cheria (Tales of Graces)?, Tia of Avalon Code?, Kyoko of Skip Beat?, Monster Hunter?, Hikaru from Magic Knight Rayearth

 Cosplayer and photographer.
 Follow me at my DA, twitter, or my tumblr!